-Rosh HaShanah serves a few purposes in the Jewish calendar.
+Why is there a Rosh Hashanah?
+Rosh HaShanah serves a number of purposes in the Jewish calendar.

 The New Year

 Celebrating the cycle of the year is an important way to acknowledge the passing of time.
 Rosh HaShanah is the announcement of the changing over of the date from one year to the next.
 This ritual serves to both celebrate and mark the occasion.